-- Effects of different crop rotations and nitrification inhibitors on N losses, N uptake and GHG fluxes under cool climatic conditions.
+Effects of different crop rotations and nitrogen stabilizer on N losses, N uptake and GHG fluxes under boreal climate.

-- How different crop rotation and N sources affect crop growth, photosynthesis, yield and quality of forage crops?
+How different crop rotation and N stabilizers affect crop growth, photosynthesis, yield and quality of forage crops?

-- Evaluating the diversity and function of genes implicated in nitrification and denitrification under different crop rotation and N sources in podzol soils.
+Evaluating the diversity and function of genes implicated in nitrification and denitrification under different crop rotation and N fertilizers in podzol soils.

-- Study of Corner Brook Pulp and Paper Limited (CBPPL) byproducts and potential uses for food production.
+Study of Corner Brook Pulp and Paper Limited (CBPPL) waste byproducts as potential liming and nutrient sources for food production.

-- Potential of wood ash as a natural soil amendment for improving soil physicochemical properties, fertility, nutrient use efficiency, and plant growth.
+Developing growth media from wood ash and wood sludge; using wood ash and wood sludge as a natural soil amendment to improve soil physicochemical and biological properties, nutrient use efficiency, and plant growth.

-- High value added agricultural production through on-farm, integrated, re-use of nutrients from dairy liquid waste streams.
+High value crop production in hydroponic system under controlled environment through integrated re-use of nutrients from dairy liquid waste streams.